awslabs/aws-config-rdklib/README.rst

 This is a library to enhance your usage of AWS Config Rules.
 It works in synergy with the AWS Config Rule Development Kit (https://github.com/awslabs/aws-config-rdk).

-The library enables you to run custom Rules at scale by:
+The library enables you to **run custom Rules at scale**.
+The library can be use to:

-+ Focus only on the compliance logic, by doing heavy lifting tasks with the library
++ Help you to focus only on the compliance logic, by doing heavy lifting tasks with the library
-+ Easing maintenance by moving the boilerplate code as a lambda layer
++ Ease maintenance by moving the boilerplate code as a lambda layer

 Getting Started
 ===============